7 Handy Vegan Hacks

-Hey, I’m Mike and over the last 3 years I’ve been exploring the vegan diet in all its glory!
+Hey, I’m Mike and over the last 3 years I’ve been exploring the vegan diet in all its glory.
 In 2016, alongside starting Nutcessity, my nut butter company, I converted to a vegan diet full-time.
-Prior to this, I ‘tried it for size’ for 30 days (and slipped up on kefir & yoghurt – but that’s ok!)… here are my 7 top tips for staying in the game…:
+Prior to this, I ‘tried it for size’ for 30 days (and slipped up on kefir and yoghurt – but that’s ok!)…here are my 7 top tips for staying in the game.

 Change your mindset

 Instead of thinking about what you’ll miss out on, focus on the new, intriguing, weird looking, exciting products and flavours you’ll be trying out!
 It’s 2019.
 The world is changing – there is SO MUCH plant-based food around.
 Think flavoured tofu, Korean food, lentil hummus, or simply a good old sourdough or spoonful of nut butter…

 It goes without saying, the internet is an incredible resource.
 Online cookbooks?
 Magazine back-catalogues?
 Don’t think of anything else: relax, take your time, and spend an hour or two delving into the vegan world.
 Bookmark a few recipes to try later or use the handy save function on Instagram.

 Explore the Independents

 Independent health food shops such as Wild Oats, Southville Deli or Harvest sell products at the right price – it’s the supermarkets who undercut them.
 That’s my take on it anyway!
 Shops like these have lovely, helpful staff and natural, wholesome plant-based products that the supermarkets won’t have.

 Supply your body with supplements

 Supplements are essentials for us vegans: they’ll keep your mind in check.
 I use Opti-3 for my omega-3 and Healthspan for B12.